Donate unwanted items at Hillingdon's new reuse centre

 The facility, which opened on Thursday 30 September, gives residents the opportunity to bring along good quality items to be upcycled or reused and browse a selection of quality, affordable household items to take home.

 Everything from tables, chairs and storage boxes to toys, chests of drawers, cabinets and unchipped crockery can be donated, and while there are no prices on individual items, the council is encouraging local people to donate something each time they take an item away.

 All proceeds will go to the Mayor of Hillingdon's chosen charities for his Charity Appeal - Domestic Abuse Survivors and Navratri Garba.
 Find out more by visiting www.hillingdon.gov.uk/mayor.

-Cllr Eddie Lavery, Cabinet Member for Environment, Housing and Regeneration, said: "There are many items that are bought to the civic amenity site that can easily be used again with a bit of a clean and polish.
+Cllr Eddie Lavery, Cabinet Member for Environment, Housing and Regeneration, said: "There are many items that are brought to the civic amenity site that can easily be used again with a bit of a clean and polish.
 We want residents to recycle and reuse as much as possible and this is a fantastic way to help reduce waste, give items another lease of life and raise money for charity.